mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/register_evaluator.mp4" width="800px" controls></video>

-> Finally, now after having the containers registered and the demo dataset hosted, you can register the benchmark to the MedPerf server.
+> Finally, now after having the containers registered, you can register the benchmark to the MedPerf server.

 ### Register the benchmark

 You need to keep at hand the following information:

-- The Demo Dataset URL.
+- The Demo/Toy Dataset URL.
 Here, the URL will be:

     ```
     https://storage.googleapis.com/medperf-storage/chestxray_tutorial/demo_data.tar.gz
     ```

-> The names of the three containers registered can be found in the containers listing page.
+> The names you used for the three containers that you have registered in the previous steps.

-For this tutorial, the names are as follows:

-- Data preparator Name: `my-prep`
-- Reference model Name: `my-refmodel`
-- Evaluator Name: `my-metrics`

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/bmk_register.mp4" width="800px" controls></video>

-## Participate as a model owner (Model Owner)
+## 2. Model Owner: Register a model

-- Use the email `testmo@example.com` to login as Model Owner.
+- Use the email `testmo@example.com` to login as the Model Owner.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/login_model_owner.mp4" width="800px" controls></video>

-### Run container compatibility test

-- To test your container validity with the benchmark, first check the benchmarks listing page to identify the benchmark.
-In this tutorial, the benchmark name is the one specified while registering the benchmark above: `tutorial bmk`.

-- Next, locate the container.
-Unless you implemented your own container, the container provided for this tutorial is located in your workspace: `medperf_tutorial/model_mobilenetv2/container_config.yaml`.

-<video src="https://storage.googleapis.com/medperf-storage/webui_snippets/model_compatibility_test.mp4" width="800px" controls></video>

-> Assuming the test passes successfully, you are ready to register the model after hosting the container's assets.
+The implementation of the model container that will we will be registering in this section can be found in the following folder: `medperf_tutorial/model_mobilenetv2`.

 ### Register your model

-The registration should include the URLs of all the hosted assets.
-For the Container provided for the tutorial:
+In this tutorial, for the model owner's container, the registration should include:

-- The URL to the hosted container configuration file is
+- The URL to the hosted container configuration file:

     ```
     https://raw.githubusercontent.com/mlcommons/medperf/main/examples/chestxray_tutorial/model_mobilenetv2/container_config.yaml
     ```

-- The URL to the hosted parameters file is
+- The URL to the hosted parameters file:

     ```
     https://raw.githubusercontent.com/mlcommons/medperf/main/examples/chestxray_tutorial/model_mobilenetv2/workspace/parameters.yaml
     ```

-- The URL to the hosted additional files tarball file is
+- The URL to the hosted additional files tarball file (which contains the model weights):

     ```
     https://storage.googleapis.com/medperf-storage/chestxray_tutorial/mobilenetv2_weights.tar.gz